-15. So the sorcerers said to Pharaoh, "It is the finger of HaShem," but Pharaoh's heart remained steadfast, and he did not hearken to them, as HaShem had spoken.
+15. So the sorcerers said to Paroh, "It is the finger of HaShem," but Paroh's heart remained steadfast, and he did not hearken to them, as HaShem had spoken.

 How long will it take us until we realize HaShem's Hand?
 At what point do we pull back and submit ourselves completely to HaShem, declaring 'Essba E-lokim Hea'?

-Pharaoh’s magicians only submitted once they were unable to replicate the lice.
+Paroh's magicians only submitted once they were unable to replicate the lice.
 According to them, anything past the point where one not capable of doing themselves, that is where HaKadosh Barukh Hu comes in, but until then, it is all the product of a human effort.
 This is wrong.
-No matter whether or not you are able to replicate Ma’aseh HaShem (something that HaShem does), it is always coming from Him.
-When you breathe, you think it is very much your own power that is doing this work but this is an extension of divine Will that is allowing you to do so.
+No matter whether or not you are able to replicate Ma'aseh HaShem (something that HaShem does), it is always coming from Him.
+When you breathe, you think it is very much your own power that is doing this work, your lungs working hard at inhaling and exhaling, but this is an extension of divine Will that is allowing you to do so.
 We must see HaKadosh Barukh Hu in everything.
 Even in dust.
 Because the very dust which we thought was nothing turned into powerful lice.
 HaKadosh Barukh Hu controls everything, we must submit to Him and realize everything is His Essba.

 Until how long do we keep pushing only to realize that its HaShem's will??
 How many makot must we endure to finally realize that it is not in our control, something we can create or replicate but rather something greater than us in control and we must submit to Him?
 If we submit, we can see life from lifeless things….lice from dust.
 We can see things that we never thought would have potential to develop becoming powerful sources of life and growth.
 Our own selves first- if we think it is in our control, we will try and try to replicate to no avail.
 If we submit, even the parts of us we thought are dust and lay dormant will be infused with energy and vivacity…except instead of turning into lice, it will turn into LIFE.